N1X-KUN/AwayFromGambling/README.md

-GGG - Gerard's Gambling Game
+GGG - Gerard's Great Game

 Used Kotlin, Xml, Drawable/Raw Assests (Images, Videos, Audios) This app is a game of collecting Primo Stars and Avoid Nrimo Spheres Falling in the Sky, Collect to 100 Points and gain a random character card...
 Collect All 39 Cards!